 Yes, I do.
 Our newsroom is growing, I’m very pleased to say.
 We’re increasing our resources and we’re increasing our headcount in particular around digital storytelling.
 That means skills, such as running a large graphics team and seeing how we can do an even better job and on video and photography.
 It also includes product design skills.
 There’s a whole gamut of new skills that we’re hiring as we make a net investment in our newsroom.

-Going back to the three trends you are going to focus on in your storytelling, what does that mean for your focus on visual journalism?
+That sounds like a lot of skilled people going to work.
+New digital visuals, Going back to the three trends you are going to focus on in your storytelling, what does that mean for your focus on visual journalism?